weiks/flatfooted/README.md

   - I changed things so that if the `item` key is ommitted from the settings for a site, then it means that only results from the search page will be used, and the item data should be specified in its corresponding `fields`.
-- [ ] Optionally specify that an auto-redirect into item is expected
+- [x] Optionally specify that an auto-redirect into item is expected
-- [ ] Optionally specify when double-hops should be used
+- [x] Optionally specify when double-hops should be used
 - [ ] Save into a database?
 (TODO: discuss with Mike)
+- [ ] Deterministic column order in CSVs

 ## Site Groups